Did you go to school in Walthamstow? Want to see pictures?

 Vivienne Private Reply Public Reply

 21/04/08 - Hi John,

-I've come across this nice site whilst looking for historical bits on Walthamstow, where my grandfather Daniel J Quinn was elected Councilor in 1922.
+I've come across this nice site whilst looking for historical bits on Walthamstow, where my grandfather Daniel J Quinn was elected Chairman of the Urban Council in 1922.
 He and my grandmother lived at 1 ballard Almshouses, Maynard Street up to 1962, shortly before she died.
 He died in 1943.
 I have a 1947 picture of the Almshouse, which I am attaching.

 Kindest regards to all and thank you for the work you've put into this site.
 Keep going please!

 has the "Walthamstow memories " site frozen?

 (From John: My apologies - I am the frozen one but hopefully I can unfreeze the site)